1krisortiz1/1krisortiz1.github.io/_posts/2019-03-30-my_first_solo_sinatra_project.markdown

 ## The wonderful `corneal gem`

-Luckily we were introduced to the `corneal gem` created by Brian Emory.
+Luckily we were introduced to the `corneal gem` built by Brian Emory.
 As a newbie to coding,  I was really grateful!
 So, the corneal gem is a Sinatra app generator that uses a file structure similar to what you see with Rails.

 To install, run
 ```